 “No fighting,” he had stated.
 “Bad.”

 Moana had attributed his odd speech patterns and seemingly nonsensical phrases to head trauma.
-Although his comprehension was intact, it seemed as if there was discordance between that and his verbal skills.
+Although his comprehension was intact, it seemed as if there was discordance between that and his verbal output.
 Moana worried about how it would affect him in the long term if not assessed properly.
 Unfortunately, as the storm continued to beat down outside the cavern, it seemed as if a proper medical Conductor wouldn’t be able to assist him anytime soon.

 However, Atienna wondered if it truly was head trauma.
 Her mind kept wandering to the knife-shaped pendant—rather, the ‘resistor’—that he had arrived with embedded in his chest.
 Although he had given up his gloved conductor without any resistance whatsoever, he clung to the resistor tightly and kept it on a chain around his neck.